RNA-FRETools/MASH-FRET/.github/ISSUE_TEMPLATE/feature-request-for-mash-fret.md

 ---
 name: Feature request for MASH-FRET
 about: Suggest an idea for this project
-title: I have a great idea I need to share with you developer guys
+title: Feature request for MASH-FRET
-labels: enhancement
+labels: feature request
 assignees: mca-sh, pflanzenhueter

 ---